goerlitzer/book-collection/README.md

 ### General ###

 * Frontend design for the books, authors and genres
+* Responsive desgin
-* Link to between authors, genres and books
+* Links to between authors, genres and books
 * Custom CSS field
 * Font size adjustable for each area
+* ~~Headline align - book section~~
-* Book sorting by authors, genre ...
+* Book sorting by authors, genre and other meta informations
 * Main accent color can be set by yourself (using colorpicker), default will be #ffab00
 * Selection of font family for the headlines